sonyerg/sonyerg/README.md

-### Hello everyone! 🎉 I'm Erickson, an enthusiastic and aspiring junior frontend developer, eager to dive into the thrilling and dynamic realm of programming! 🚀🌐
+### Hello there! 🎉 I'm Erickson, an aspiring frontend developer, eager to dive into the thrilling and dynamic realm of programming! 🚀🌐

 - 🌱 I’m currently learning flutter, html, css, and javascript.
-In the future, I also want to learn Backend development.
-- 🔭 I’m currently working on an app called Nexus
+- 🔭 I’m currently working on a flutter app called Nexus
+- ⚡ Fun fact: I graduated Bachelor of Science in Mechanical Engineering 👨‍🏭
 - 📫 How to reach me: linkedin.com/in/ericksonguinto/

 <!--